tushar-sharma/prep-coding/Complexity/ComplexityQuestions.md

 | Rank | O(h) |

-where h is height of tree
+where h is height of tree or lg(n)